Computing Optimal Persistent Cycles for Levelset Zigzag on Manifold-like Complexes: Problem statement

-Figure~\ref{fig:motiv} illustrates a sequence of levelset persistent 1-cycles for a closed-open interval, where $z_1$ captures the birth event (created by the corresponding 1st critical vertex\footnote{In the discrete setting, $z_1$ is indeed created by an edge incident to the critical vertex.}) and $z_2$, $z_3$, $z_4$ are the ones in the 1st regular complexes.
-The cycle $z_4$, which becomes a boundary when the last critical vertex is added, captures the death event.
-See Figure~\ref{fig:open-open-cyc} and~\ref{fig:closed-ex} in Section~\ref{sec:compute} for examples of other types of intervals.
+\Cref{fig:motiv} illustrates a sequence of levelset persistent 1-cycles for a closed-open interval $[\aG_1,\aG_4)$, where $z_0$ captures the birth event (created by the corresponding 1st critical vertex\footnote{In the discrete setting, $z_0$ is indeed created by an edge incident to the critical vertex.}) and $z_1$, $z_2$, $z_3$ are the ones in the regular complexes.
+The cycle $z_3$, which becomes a boundary when the last critical vertex is added, captures the death event.
+See \Cref{fig:open-open-cyc,fig:closed-ex} in Section~\ref{sec:compute} for examples of other types of intervals.
+See also \Cref{sec:exp} for optimal levelset persistent 1-cycles computed on triangular meshes by the software that we implemented.

-To see that levelset persistent cycles actually ``represent'' an interval, we show that each such sequence induces an interval submodule so that all these interval submodules form an interval decomposition for $\Hm_\Dim(\lvldgm_\Dim(f))$ and $\Hm_\Dim(\lvlfilt_\Dim(f))$.
-The details are provided in Section~\ref{sec:conn-to-interv-decomp}.

 \paragraph{Optimal levelset persistent cycles.} To define optimal cycles, we assign weights to $\Dim$-cycles of $K$ as follows: let each $\Dim$-simplex $\sG$ of $K$ have a non-negative finite weight $w(\sG)$; then, a $\Dim$-cycle $z$ of $K$ has the weight $w(z):=\sum_{\sG\in z}w(\sG)$.